aoko-neo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Print the third line in a list
+Print third line in a file